ymanshur/go-restful/README.md

     ```

     Note:
-    - `host.docker.internal` means app will access your local machine host
+    - `host.docker.internal` means the app will access your local machine host

-3. You can _up_ existing db image such as mysql (officialy exist at Github Hub registry) and use it for database, but its optional.
-You can write your own service or extend from [docker-compose.db.yml](docker-compose.db.yml).
+3. You can _up_ existing DB image, such as MySQL (officially exists at GitHub Hub registry) and use it for the database, but it's optional.
+You can write your service or extend from [docker-compose.db.yml](docker-compose.db.yml).

     ```
     app_db: